 Backless booster cushions

 Until recently, basic crash testing of car seats only required front impact testing.
-But as far back as 2010, independent crash testing found backless boosters to be insufficient protection.
+But as far back as 2010, independent crash testing found the backless booster to be insufficient protection.
 Independent crash tests have been doing side impact protection for many years.
 Backless booster cushions, including the Mifold, get a zero safety rating from independent consumer body, Which? due to the complete lack of side impact protection they offer.

 Secure a Kid and Mifold Grab n Go